PoisonNinja/Hackintosh/README.md

 * If you want, you can install some additional themes
 * Under `Drivers64UEFI`, select the following driver:
     * `AptioMemoryFix` - This is another variant of the OsxAptioFix family which fixes the memory on AMI BIOS boards.
 For some reason, OsxAptioFix{2,3}Drv-64 never worked for me, complaining about `Does printf work?` or giving me a Do Not Enter sign if booting graphically.
 This also fixes native NVRAM, which is broken with OsxAptioFix.
 If this doesn't work, OsxAptioFix2Drv-Free2000.kext has also been known to work.
 If you are not using MSI Z170A Pro, try OsxAptioFix3Drv-64, then the other drivers. **DO NOT INSTALL A COMBINATION OF APTIOMEMORYFIX OR ANY OF THE OSXAPTIOFIX FAMILY.
 THEY WILL CAUSE ISSUES.
 ONLY INSTALL ONE!**
-* If you want, you can also select `Install Clover Preference Pane`.
-It makes updating Clover a little bit easier, and offers some other configuration options.

 Make sure to select your USB as the destination, NOT your Mac.